 - 1 1/2 cups half-and-half or whole milk

-- 1 package (approx. 5 ounces) Boursin cheese, garlic and herbs, pepper, or roasted pepper flavor
+- 1 package (approximately 5 ounces) Boursin cheese, garlic and herbs, pepper, or roasted pepper flavor

 - 1 can (4 ounces) chopped jalapeno peppers, or a few tablespoons of finely minced fresh jalapeno peppers (see below)

 - 1 cup fresh fine bread crumbs

 - Heat oven to 350 F (180 C/Gas 4).

 - Cook the pasta in boiling salted water following package directions.
 Drain and rinse; set aside.

 - In a medium saucepan over medium-low heat, melt 4 tablespoons of butter.
 Add the flour and cook for about 2 minutes, stirring constantly.